Georgism And Population Control

 I assert that nowhere is there an example that will support this theory.
 Nowhere can poverty properly be attributed to population pressing against the power to procure subsistence using the then-existing degree of human knowledge.
 In every case, the vice and misery generally attributed to overpopulation can be traced to warfare, tyranny, and oppression.
 These are the true causes that deny security, which is essential to production, and prevent knowledge from being properly utilized.

-First, George need to think about this more dynamically.
-With better management of natural resources and more equitable land distribution, India and China likely would’ve had more highly developed civilizations.
-So:
+First, George needs to think about this more dynamically.
+It’s true that having better management of natural resources and more equitable land distribution both could’ve enabled India and China to have more highly developed civilizations.
+However, that also entails the following:

-2. As a consequence, they would get more numerous. (more capita)
+- As a consequence, they would get more numerous. (more people per capita)

 (We’re talking about average Joes, not nobles of course.)